-My name is Rich Nelson and I'm an Episcopal priest, a spiritual director, a poet, an author, a potter (in training), and a pilgrim.
-I create resources as a direct support to individuals and small groups who seek something different than they might find in a traditional church setting.
+My name is Rich Nelson and I'm an Episcopal priest, a poet, a potter, a pilgrim, an author, and an anamchara (spiritual director).
+I create resources that support individuals and small groups who seek something different than they might find in a traditional church setting.
 I do this primarily through my online spiritual formation project, following The Way.
 Head on over to the following The Way website to learn more and join the journey.

 Below you will also find a link to my children's faith and nature program based on the lives of St. Francis and St. Clare called Francis and Friends and other curricula I've written independently and for groups such as The Work of the People.

 If you'd like to connect, you can reach me here.

 A search for purpose and meaning in the events and choices of our lives.
 A costly journey with an unknown destination.
 A Middle Eastern homeless man from twenty centuries ago and why he still stirs the souls and imagination of so many.
 This seven-session series, created by Rich Nelson for The Work of the People, focuses on Jesus' invitation to follow him and includes films by Nadia Bolz-Weber, Greg Boyle, Brené Brown, Emmanuel Katongole, Rachel Held Evans, Richard Rohr, and Rowan Williams, and visual liturgies from Kelly Stewart Hall, Thomas Merton, Travis Reed, and Ann Voscamp.